giang-trinh/fixed-point-counting-bn/detailed-plan.md

 \{Stripping output nodes, Propagating fixed nodes, Suppressing non-autoregulated nodes\} $\times$ \{syntactical construction, BDD-based construction\}

 > For the suppressing non-autoregulated nodes reduction, we should consider multiple stop criteria similar to those investigated in ``Phenotype control and elimination of variables in Boolean networks'' <https://doi.org/10.24072/pcjournal.452>.

+> [Sam] guide Son to run AEON's BDD-based reduction

+> Optimize the reduction workflow, threshold setting [Sam]

+> [Van-Giang] stop criteria may be related to treewidth

 ### Evaluation Criteria